immunefi-team/Bounty_Boosts/Alchemix/31498 - [SC - High] Alchemix  ALCX rewards are currently subject to....md

 # Alchemix : ALCX rewards are currently subject to a 2-week delay before reaching to the gauges.

-Submitted on Mon May 20 2024 10:15:19 GMT-0400 (Atlantic Standard Time) by @Norah for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 16:15:19 UTC by @Norah for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31498